Lesh79/PySATL-CPD-Module/README.md

 **Change point detection module** (*abbreviated CPD module*) is a module, designed for detecting anomalies in time series data, which refer to significant deviations from expected patterns or trends.
 Anomalies can indicate unusual events or changes in a system, making them crucial for monitoring and analysis in various fields such as finance, healthcare, and network security.

+At the moment, the module implements the following CPD algorithms:
+* Bayesian algorithm
+* Density based algorithms:
+    * KLIEP
+    * RuLSIF
+* Graph algorithm

 ---

 ## Requirements